 We weren't blown away by this toaster oven's performance but we weren't dismayed by it either.
 It performed decently well in our cooking tests and it gives you a fair amount of space to cook with.
 The roll-top door makes it easier to remove your food without burning yourself.
 All in all, this is an affordable family toaster oven as it can cook lots of food at once and is easy to operate.
+However, it doesn't do much more than many of the best toasters.

 You can purchase this toaster oven from Hamilton Beach for about $50, which isn't the cheapest price, but isn't the most expensive either.
 We also looked it up on Amazon and discovered it was selling for the same price there as well at time of publishing.